GauravPandeyLab/ensemble_integration/README.md

 ## Saving and loading EI models

+### Saving local & ensemble models of EI
 We may save both local models and EI models for further inference by setting `--writeModel True` for both `train_base.py` and `ensemble.py`
 Local models were saved by:

 	python train_base.py --path [path] --writeModel True

-Similar to the model interpretation, our target of interest would be the best-performing ensemble for EI.
-So we may save the ensemble model by the following:
+By default, the following command saves all the ensemble models of EI.
+We may save the specific ensemble model only (e.g. the best-performing ensemble for EI) by specifying `--ens` option:

-	python ensemble.py --path [path] --writeModel True --ens [ensemble algorithm]
+	python ensemble.py --path [path] --writeModel True --ens [ensemble algorithm, default:all ensemble algorithms]

 Loading local models and make base prediction to new dataset (the `model_path` would be the `path/model_built`):